mlnrt/simple-aws-emr-spark-cluster/README.md

 * 1 master node
 * 2 core nodes

-You can change the instance type and number of core nodes using the parameters passed to the `AwsEmrSparkStack` object.
+You can change the instance type and number of core nodes using the parameters passed to the `AwsEmrSparkStack` object in the `app.py` file.

 ### Stack parameters